 Some cities struggle to access finance for climate change action.
 The reasons vary from a lack of private finance expertise and contacts, to strategies that aren’t designed to be ‘bankable’.

-Financing Sustainable Cities will identify the barriers to financing low carbon growth.
-It will also engage city leaders, financiers and other key stakeholders in developing a plan for city investment.
+Financing Sustainable Cities identified the barriers to financing low carbon growth.
+It also engaged city leaders, financiers and other key stakeholders in developing a plan for city investment.

-Part of Climate-KIC’s Low Carbon City Lab programme, it will bring together three cities – Edinburgh, Birmingham and Dublin.
+Part of EIT Climate-KIC’s Low Carbon City Lab programme, it brought together three cities – Edinburgh, Birmingham and Dublin.